Friday 3 October 2025

 Year 7 - 8 (Dunbar)

-• This will take place on 17 October.
+This will take place on Friday 17 October.
 Booking details will be in the newsletter next week.

-• Year 11 pupils will be taking part in a Sixth Form Taster Day on Friday 10 October.
+Year 11 pupils will be taking part in a Sixth Form Taster Day on Friday 10 October.
 This will take place within the normal College day and all pupils are expected to attend.
 The aim of the Taster Day is to give students the opportunity to experience a range of A Level or BTEC style subject lessons and to give students a real sense of what life is like in Sixth Form at Pangbourne.

-• Year 11 will begin writing their Macbeth coursework in lessons on Monday.
-They will have 4 lessons to complete their essays in class, completing their first draft by Monday 13th October.
+Year 11 will begin writing their Macbeth coursework in lessons on Monday.
+They will have 4 lessons to complete their essays in class, completing their first draft by Monday 13 October.

 Please see information shared with students here.

-Final drafts will be marked and Moderated by 11th December and leased to students on Google Classroom.
+Final drafts will be marked and Moderated by Thursday 11 December and leased to students on Google Classroom.

 Year 9 - 11

-• A reminder that the internal deadline for UCAS applications is Friday 7 November.
+A reminder that the internal deadline for UCAS applications is Friday 7 November.
 Please see here for the UCAS Parent Guide 2026 Cycle.

-• Please see here for an updated list of open days for Lower Sixth and Upper Sixth students to book and attend.
+Please see here for an updated list of Open Days for Lower Sixth and Upper Sixth students to book and attend.

 Sixth Form